Gotham City: Notable residents

-Other DC characters have also been depicted living in Gotham, including the hitman Tommy Monaghan; Jason Blood, the host of the demon Etrigan; the Green Lantern Alan Scott; the original Spectre (Jim Corrigan); Black Canary; Starman; and the Grey Ghost.
+Other DC characters have also been depicted living in Gotham, including Hitman, Jason Blood, Alan Scott, Jim Corrigan, Black Canary, Starman, and the Grey Ghost.

-DC's 2011 reboot of All Star Western takes place in an Old West-styled Gotham.
-Jonah Hex and Amadeus Arkham are among this version of Gotham's inhabitants.

 Apart from Gotham's superhero residents, the residents of the city feature in a back-up series in Detective Comics called Tales of Gotham City and in two limited series called Gotham Nights.
-Additionally, the Gotham City Police Department is the focus of the series Gotham Central, as well as the mini-series Gordon's Law, Bullock's Law, and Batman: GCPD.
+The Gotham City Police Department is the focus of the series Gotham Central, as well as the mini-series Gordon's Law, Bullock's Law, and Batman: GCPD.